My loved one is

-Co-occurring disorders are diagnosed often for men and women that are affected by substance abuse.
-For example, one who suffers from severe and long-term alcoholism may begin to experience symptoms of depression (seeing as alcohol is a depressant, and long-term overuse can cause irreparable brain damage).
-Regardless of which came first – the mental illness or substance abuse – it is crucial that both disorders are treated simultaneously.
-If they are not, the symptoms of one disorder will likely cause a return to the second.
+Co-occurring disorders are often diagnosed often in men and women who are affected by substance abuse.
+Long-term alcoholism, for instance, may lead to symptoms of depression due to alcohol’s depressant properties, which can cause permanent brain damage.
+Regardless of which came first – mental illness or substance abuse – it is critical that both disorders are treated simultaneously.
+Failing to do so could result in symptoms of one disorder triggering a relapse of the other.

 Dual-diagnosis disorders are extremely prevalent.
 In the past year, over 8 million adults, which accounts for 3.4 percent of all adults, suffered from both a mental illness and a substance use disorder, as per the 2016 National Survey on Drug Use and Health.

 Furthermore, 2.6 million adults had co-occurring serious mental illness and substance use disorders.
 Due to the high incidence of dual-diagnosis disorders, many integrated treatment options are available.